cfernan3/CSC510-Project/DESIGN/DESIGN.md

 **Wireframe**

  __**Storyboard**__

 ![storyboard 2](https://media.github.ncsu.edu/user/6391/files/d170a57a-9fbf-11e7-9d72-cb247dac658e)

 ### **Architecture Design**

 #### **Constraints**

-1. Slack:
 * There isn't a need to invite the bot to any channel.
 * A single bot handles a single standup.
 A new standup would be handled by a new instance of the bot.
 * Every user interacts through direct messages with the bot and not through a dedicated channel.
 * Only the creator of the bot can modify the configurations of the bot.

-2. Email:
-	* The collected standup information is not persistent since the bot consolidates all the reports internally and discards the data after sending emails to all stakeholders.